What Does a First-Time SOC 2 Audit Actually Find?

 |---|---|---|

-| No formal risk assessment (CC3) | Founders carry the risks in their heads.
+| No written risk assessment (CC3) | Founders carry the risks in their heads.
 Nobody ever sat down and wrote a documented, repeatable assessment.
-It's the single most common gap I see. | A written risk assessment that's run at least annually, identifies real threats to your systems and data, and feeds decisions you can show.
+It's the single most common gap I see. | A written risk assessment that's run at least once a year, names the real threats to your systems and data, and feeds decisions you can actually show.
 Not a one-time PDF that dies in a drive. |

-| Untested incident response / no BCP-DR test (CC7.1, CC9.1) | Teams assume "we'd figure it out."
-A plan may exist, but it was never exercised, so there's no evidence it works. | A documented incident response and business continuity / disaster recovery plan that has been *tested* at least once, with the test and its results written down. |
+| Untested incident response or recovery plan (CC7.1, CC9.1) | Teams assume "we'd figure it out."
+A plan may exist, but it was never run as a drill, so there's no evidence it works. | A documented incident response plan and a business continuity / disaster recovery plan that have been *tested* at least once, with the test and its results written down. |

 | No vulnerability scanning or pen testing (CC7.1) | Scanning feels like a "later" problem when you're shipping features.
-Pen tests cost money nobody budgeted. | Regular vulnerability scanning plus at least an annual penetration test, with a remediation process that actually closes findings and documents the fix. |
+A penetration test (where someone is paid to try to break in) costs money nobody budgeted. | Regular vulnerability scanning plus at least an annual penetration test, with a process that actually closes the findings and records the fix. |

 | Outdated or thin security policy (CC5.3) | The policy was copied from a template at incorporation and never touched again.
-A policy alone is never enough under SOC 2. | A current information security policy that's reviewed on a schedule, matches what you actually do, and is paired with operating procedures and evidence. |
+Under SOC 2, a policy on its own is never enough. | A current information security policy that's reviewed on a schedule, matches what you actually do day to day, and is paired with operating procedures and evidence that you follow them. |

-| No formal change management (CC8.1) | Small teams deploy informally — a Slack thumbs-up counts as approval.
-There's no record of who tested, approved, and shipped. | A defined change process where material changes are tested and approved before production, with a record of requester, tester, approver, and deployer. |
+| No formal change management (CC8.1) | Small teams deploy informally.
+A thumbs-up in chat counts as approval.
+There's no record of who tested, approved, and shipped. | A defined change process where meaningful changes are tested and approved before they go live, with a record of who requested, tested, approved, and deployed each one. |

 Finding issues is the sign of a real audit